oktadev/okta-spring-boot-angular-auth-code-flow-example/crypto-pwa/README.md

-# Cryptocurrency PWA with Okta for Authentication and Storage
+# Cryptocurrency PWA with Okta Authentication

 This example shows to create an cryptocurrency application in Ionic that uses Okta for authentication.
 The cryptoPWA app used in this example was originally by [Josh Morony](https://twitter.com/joshuamorony) in [Building a Cryptocurrency Price Tracker PWA in Ionic](https://www.joshmorony.com/building-a-cryptocurrency-price-tracker-pwa-in-ionic/).
 You can see it online at <https://cryptopwa.com>.

-Please read [Protect your Cryptocurrency Wealth Tracking PWA with Okta](https://developer.okta.com/blog/2018/01/16/cryptocurrency-pwa-secured-by-okta) to see how this application was created.
+Please read [Protect your Cryptocurrency Wealth Tracking PWA with Okta](https://developer.okta.com/blog/2018/01/18/cryptocurrency-pwa-secured-by-okta) to see how this application was created.

 **Prerequisites:** [Node.js](https://nodejs.org/).